zkamvar/isc-proposal/isc-proposal.md

 We have identified several steps to achieve our goals in roughly six months:

+- Initial development of core functionality (Weeks 1-6): 120 hours @ 78USD/hour: 9360USD
-- Week 1: Use tutorial-driven development to first document the typical workflow for a lessonthat does not use R. (1 week)
+  - Week 1: Use tutorial-driven development to first document the typical workflow for a lesson that does not use R. (1 week)
   - Weeks 2-3: Replace {knitr} with {quarto} inside of `sandpaper:::render_html()` to achieve polyglot capabilities.
 (2 weeks)
   - Weeks 4-6: Harness pyenv to create non-invasive versioning system for python documents (3 weeks)
+- Development of quarto templates (Weeks 7-14): 180 hours @ 78/hour: 12480USD
-- Weeks 5-9: Alpha testing of local workflows with user environments with various levels of expertise and development of remote workflows.
+  - Weeks 7-10: Alpha testing of local workflows with user environments with various levels of expertise and development of remote workflows (4 weeks)
-- Weeks 10-11: Create lua filters to replace XPath manipulation currently in {sandpaper} (2 weeks)
+  - Weeks 11-12: Create lua filters to replace XPath manipulation currently in {sandpaper} (2 weeks)
-- Week 12: create pandoc templates (1 week)
-- Week 13: update varnish and `sandpaper:::build_html()` to use quarto pandoc templates <!-- Extremely Milton Dammers as portrayed by Jeffrey Combs in the 1996 thriller "The Frighteners" voice: The number 13...
+  - Week 13: create pandoc templates (1 week) <!-- Extremely Milton Dammers as portrayed by Jeffrey Combs in the 1996 thriller "The Frighteners" voice: The number 13...
 Unlucky for some -->
+  - Week 14: update varnish and `sandpaper:::build_html()` to use quarto pandoc templates
+- Beta testing and deployment (Weeks 15-25): 220 hours @ 78/hour: 17160USD
-- Week 14-17: Test conversion on lesson infrastructure
+  - Week 15-18: Test conversion on lesson infrastructure
-- Week 18: Release updated workbench and varnish as a quarto theme (1 week)
+  - Week 19: Release updated workbench and varnish as a quarto theme (1 week)
-- Week 19-24: remove outputs from python lessons, convert to quarto, validate, and release lessons.
+  - Week 20-25: remove outputs from python lessons, convert to quarto, validate, and release lessons.

 ### Other aspects